Property B: A Baumgartner-style Property that Applies to Preservation of $\aleph_1$ and $\aleph_2$ under Iterations with Supports of Size $\aleph_1$: Acknowledgements

 The author submitted an unfunded proposal to ERC in April 2022, where this work formed one of the topics.
 She would like to thank Boban Veli{\v c}kovi{\'c} who read the proposal at submission and made a true remark about the fact that one cannot expect to iterate countably closed, $\aleph_2-$version of Axiom A forcing with supports of size $\aleph_1$ without collapsing $\aleph_2$.
 He suggested that the Ros{\l }anowski-Shelah method of semi-diamonds and side conditions might be useful to solve this problem\footnote{an e-mail message of 25/04/2022.}, but the paper does not use these ideas.
 The author thanks the referees of the ERC proposal for useful remarks.
 She sincerely thanks Andrés Villaveces for engaging with her ideas, in particular in August 2022 during her visit to Colombia, and for his patience and friendship.

 While this paper was written, the author engaged in discussion with several mathematical friends, namely Omer Ben-Naria, Martin Goldstern, Tanmay Inamdar, Jakob Kellner, Assaf Rinot and Judith Roitman.
-Their comments have helped a lot and this project is in a sense joint between all of us.
+Their comments have helped a lot and this project is in various ways joint between all of us.

 The paper used the AI product GROK 3 by X-AI, which served as a research assistant for rough historical facts, finding references and \LaTeX questions.